Extensions of isometric immersions and Cartan-Ambrose-Hicks theorem based on submanifolds: Introduction

-where $P_0^t(\gamma)$ means the parallel displacement from $\gamma(0)$ to $\gamma(t)$ along $\gamma$.
-We would like to mention that, in \cite{KN}, Kobayashi and Nomizu introduced the notion in the language of principal bundles.
-Here, we present an equivalent definition which is easier to manipulate.
-A proof of the uniqueness and local existence for developments of curves can be found in \cite{Yu}.
+In the monograph \cite{KN} by Kobayashi and Normizu, the curve $v(t)$ in Definition \ref{def-dev} is called the development of $\gamma(t)$ reversely.
+In \cite{Yu}, we give a detailed proof of the uniqueness and local existence for developments of curves.
+The global existence of developments of curves is equivalent to the completeness of the Riemannian metric (see \cite{KN}).
 We will denote the development of $v$ as $\dev(p,v)$ when it exists.
+Conversely, let $\gamma:[0,1]\to M$ be a smooth curve with $\gamma(0)=p$, define